 Start planning today

 Planning a funeral can be stressful, especially if you’re making arrangements for your own farewell.
 The last thing anyone should worry about during this time is how the funeral will be paid for or the long-term financial impact it can leave behind.
-Unfortunately, more than 50% of New Zealanders who recently organised a funeral found that it caused financial trouble afterwards.
-Only a small amount thought that government assistance for funerals was enough to counter this.
-That’s why planning ahead can be so useful.

 Considering funeral insurance?